 - Make sure that IT problems do not cost the employee too much time.
 Communicate clearly how long a user should spend on trying to solve the problem himself before contacting IT.

 - Teach employees the best way to contact IT for faster service, i.e. by email, phone call, ticket or iChat.
-Be sure to regulate and record these channels to be able to streamline service in the future.
+Be sure to regulate and record these channels to be able to streamline IT Service Management (ITSM) in the future.

 If you think the tips are too time-consuming or if your team is still struggling with email overload, a ticket system can also help people work more efficiently and have more time for their core tasks.
 Ticket systems mean that all inquiries, problems and resolution steps are stored in a centralized place.
 Structuring the communication is automatic, because all information on a topic is stored in a single ticket – comparable to paper folders in which all documents for a process are stored together.
 Automatic reminders also ensure that deadlines are met with realistic time windows, meaning teams don’t have to constantly review their email boxes to prioritize their work.